bryanhad/memory-game/README.md

 # memory-game
-Just a simple memory game! made with react.
+Just a fun little game! made with react~